titon/toolkit/docs/en/components/grid.md

 Toolkit is bundled with a robust, responsive, mobile first, fluid based, 12 column grid system that conveniently collapses and scales based on the device or viewport.

-To begin, a grid consists of a `.grid` or `.row` which wraps a collection of columns.
+To begin, a grid consists of a `.grid` which wraps a collection of columns.
 Each column requires a `.col` and either a `.span-*` or one of the responsive column classes (more information below).
 There are 12 span classes, with each number representing the number of columns it contains.